top of page

 I once became slightly obsessed with memory systems and learnt to memorise multiple decks of cards.
 I've yet to do anything lucrative with this odd skill like take on the Las Vegas card tables.

 I had sudden hearing loss when I was 30 and am deaf in one ear.
 Silver lining: I’m more sympathetic towards accessibility issues.
-I think this is one area of UX where much can be improved.
+This is an important area of UX.

 I enjoy extreme endurance events and once ran a 100km ultramarathon.